 # macOS

-and use it as your terminal emulator (it is installed as an app, so just launch it like any other app).
+brew install terminatorand use it as your terminal emulator (it is installed as an app, so just launch it like any other app).
 Use ctrl-shift-o and ctrl-shift-e to split panes, and alt - [arrow key] to move between panes.

-command to enter a new screen, start running your program, and then ctrl-a + d to detach from the screen.
+For example if you want to run a long computation on a remote server.
+Use the screen command to enter a new screen, start running your program, and then ctrl-a + d to detach from the screen.
 You can then exit the terminal, and the program will keep running in the background.
-When you want to check on the program, just ssh back into the server and use screen -r
+When you want to check on the program, just ssh back into the server and use screen -r to reattach to the screen.

 This gives you AI-powered suggestions while you code, which you can choose to use by pressing tab.
 I really cannot stress how much more efficient this makes you at writing code, especially for writing menial code that are similar across different projects (e.g. initial setup of OpenCV windows).
 It works for many programming languages, even plain text; you can even try to have a simple conversation with it.
 Sometimes it’s creepy how accurately it can guess my intensions when I code.
 However, there are just as many instances where it suggests completely off-the-mark code.
 Use with a healthy dose of caution.